This is part 2 of WHAT IS ELECTRICITY. Loading...

 If electricity means electric energy, then electricity does not flow

-INSIDE the wires.
-In electrical circuits, the electric energy travels as
+inside the wires.
+In electrical circuits, the electric energy

-invisible fields found in the space outside the wires and not within.
+travels as invisible fields found in the space outside the wires and not

-If "electricity" is energy, then whenever you wave your hand near a power
+within.
+If "electricity" is energy, then whenever you wave your hand near

-cable, you are putting your hands into the "electricity."
-If you stand
+a power cable, you are putting your hands into the "electricity."
+If you

-near a major cross-country power line, your body is in the enormous flow
+stand near a major cross-country power line, your body is in the enormous

 fluorescent light under the power line, and it will light up even though